duckduckgo/duckduckhack-docs/programming-mission/how-tos.md

 ## How to create a GitHub issue
 1. Visit the IA Page and clicking the "Create Issue" button.
-2. Add the issue description
+2. Add the issue description following the template
-3. Add your language name + "Language:" before the title (e.g. "JavaScript Language: ..."

 #### Description
 Divide the description into sections: